facebook/react/OVERVIEW.md

 All profiling information is stored on the backend while profiling is in progress.
 (Avoiding sending traffic across the bridge reduces the performance overhead of running the profiler.)

+The backend push-notifies the frontend of when profiling starts ("_profilingStarted_") and stops ("_profilingStopped_").
+All other profiling information is lazy and must be requested by the backend.

 ### Profiling summary

+When the user opens the profiling tab, the frontend asks the backend if it has any profiling data for the currently-selected root.
+This is done by sending a "_profileSummary_" message with an id that identifies the root.

-Upon completion, a "_profileSummary_" message is sent across the bridge.
-This message is a typed array summarizing the profiling session.
-It contains a repeating sequence of values (per root):
+The response is a typed array summarizing the profiling session for that.
+It consists of the following values:

 1. root id
 1. number of interactions for the root in this profiling session